Meghashyam5/Netflix-Movie-Recommendation-System/README.md

 Objectives:

-Predict the rating that a user would give to a movie that he ahs not yet rated.
+Predict the rating that a user would give to a movie that he has not yet rated.
 Minimize the difference between predicted and actual rating (RMSE and MAPE)

 Constraints: